Lectionary Bible Studies and Sermons

 Self-sufficiency

-The Rabbi had to deal with the stark observation that it seemed to matter little to God whether the holocaust continued, or not.
-He chose to rest on his observation of the present, rather than his faith in a God who promises to put things right.
+The Rabbi had to deal with the stark reality that it seemed to matter little to God whether the holocaust continued, or not.
+He chose to rest on sight rather than faith, a faith in the God who promises to put things right.

-The prophet encourages us to give greater weight to a divine Word than a secular pragmatic, even though the distinction between the two must await "the last day", the day when our right-standing before God, through Christ, will cover us like the warming rays of the sun.
-Meanwhile, we can only but rest on the Lord and his Word.
+The prophet encourages us to give greater weight to a divine Word than a secular pragmatic, even though the distinction between the two must await the last day, the day when Christ will cover us like the warming rays of the sun.
+Meanwhile, we can only but rest on the Lord and his promise that he will put all things right.

 Discussion